Convert DDS to UBRL

 The UBRL file extension stands for Unicode Braille and is used to represent Braille characters using Unicode encoding.
 Developed to facilitate the exchange and storage of Braille content digitally, it ensures accessibility for individuals with visual impairments.
 UBRL files are associated with ImageMagick and support both uncontracted and contracted Braille fonts.
 This format allows for easy integration of Braille text into various applications and systems.

-Wait for the converter to finish and download your UBRL image.
+Wait for the converter to finalize, then access your UBRL image.